-On Florida’s west coast, on a stretch of land 7 miles long and no wider than 2 1/2 miles wide at it’s widest point, with the Gulf of Mexico on one side and the intercoastal water way on the other, you will find a laid back community of locals and tourist alike, enjoying the slow paced lifestyle of island Time.
+On Florida’s west coast, on a stretch of land 7 miles long and no wider than 2 1/2 miles wide at its widest point, with the Gulf of Mexico on one side and the intercoastal waterway on the other, you will find a laid back community of locals and tourist alike, enjoying the slow-paced lifestyle of Island Time.
 The island of Anna Maria is broken up into 4 separate named beach areas.
-On the south end is Coquina beach, going north on Gulf Drive next is Bradenton Beach, then Holmes Beach and at the north end is the town of Anna Maria, and all making up an island with an old style charm.
+On the south end is Coquina beach, going north on Gulf Drive next is Bradenton Beach, then Holmes Beach, and at the north end is the town of Anna Maria, and all making up an island with an old-style charm.

-The historic Bridge Street Pier was once a bridge and in 1921, it was the only means other than by boat, which one could get onto the Island.
-Today the remains of the bridge is a popular fishing pier and it is also where you will find some local shops and Anna Maria Island Oyster Bar, one of many great places to eat on the island.
+The historic Bridge Street Pier was once a bridge, and in 1921, it was the only means other than by boat, which one could get onto the Island.
+Today the remains of the bridge is a popular fishing pier, and it is also where you will find some local shops and Anna Maria Island Oyster Bar, one of many great places to eat on the island.

-The historic bridge is also one of the locations where you can book a boat tour or other fun on the water activities and you will want to be sure to walk the pier and enjoy the spectacular view.
-The Bridge Street area is a favorite location for visitors to grab a bite to eat, enjoy and adult beverage and stroll through the beach shops filled with unique beach decor and wares.
+The historic bridge is also one of the locations where you can book a boat tour or other fun on the water activities, and you will want to be sure to walk the pier and enjoy the spectacular view.
+The Bridge Street area is a favorite location for visitors to grab a bite to eat, enjoy an adult beverage and stroll through the beach shops filled with unique beach decor and wares.

-On Gulf Drive near Bridge Street is The Beach House, a Gulf front seafood restaurant with both indoor and outdoor patio seating and it seems to be very popular with visitors and locals alike.
+On Gulf Drive near Bridge Street is The Beach House, a Gulf front seafood restaurant with both indoor and outdoor patio seating, and it seems to be very popular with visitors and locals alike.

 Along with the beautiful white sand beaches and the gorgeous waters of the Gulf of Mexico, there are many outdoor fun in the sun activities that await you on this island paradise.
-Parasailing, boat tours, bike and jet ski rentals, putt putt golf, snorkeling, kayaking, fishing, and the list can go on and on.
-If it comes to playing in and around the ocean there is no doubt you will find it on the island.
+Parasailing, boat tours, bike and jet ski rentals, putt-putt golf, snorkeling, kayaking, fishing, and the list can go on and on.
+If it comes to playing in and around the ocean, there is no doubt you will find it on the island.
 They also make things easy to just lay on the beach and do a lot of nothing if that’s what you are looking for, with chair and umbrella rentals at each concession area.
 Another convenient touch is the air pumps at the concession area to blow up your beach inflatables.

-Leffis key Coquina Bay Walk on the south end of the island, is a nature lovers dream, with winding sandy pathways and boardwalks along the bay that take you through an entangled mangrove covered coast.
-With bay view overlooks you will have the opportunity to spot manatees, dolphins, birds, fiddler crabs and more.
-Along the walkway there are benches where one can just sit back relax and wait for wildlife to put on it’s daily show right before your eyes.
-Sit at one of the bay overlooks and spot a manatee grazing on the abundant sea grass that the area provides, or look up into the trees for the osprey or eagles that call this area home.
+Leffis key Coquina Bay Walk on the south end of the island is a nature lover’s dream, with winding sandy pathways and boardwalks along the bay that take you through an entangled mangrove-covered coast.
+With bay view overlooks, you will have the opportunity to spot manatees, dolphins, birds, fiddler crabs, and more.
+Along the walkway, there are benches where one can just sit back, relax and wait for wildlife to put on its daily show right before your eyes.
+Sit at one of the bay overlooks and spot a manatee grazing on the abundant seagrass that the area provides, or look up into the trees for the osprey or eagles that call this area home.

-On the north end of Anna Maria Island you will find the town of Anna Maria and Holmes Beach, which are bustling areas of eateries, shops drinking holes, vacation rentals and public beaches.
-On the causeway leading on to the island’s north end you can even take a horse back tour of the bay!!
+On the north end of Anna Maria Island, you will find the town of Anna Maria and Holmes Beach, which are bustling areas of eateries, shops, drinking holes, vacation rentals, and public beaches.
+On the causeway leading on to the island’s north end, you can even take a horseback tour of the bay!!
 Yes, horseback riding in the water, a very unique experience indeed.

 Anna Maria Island is on Florida’s central west coast and is 16.5 miles from Sarasota-Bradenton International Airport.
-Other near by airports are: Tampa International 53 miles away and St. Pete-Clearwater airport 45 miles away.
+Other nearby airports are Tampa International, 53 miles away, and St. Pete-Clearwater airport, 45 miles away.

-If you have any questions about Anna Maria Island please feel free to contact us with your question by clicking contact in the menu at the top of the page, submit your question and we will get back to you with an answer just as soon as we can.
+If you have any questions about Anna Maria Island please feel free to contact us with your question by clicking Contact in the menu at the top of the page, submit your question and we will get back to you with an answer just as soon as we can.

-If you like this post and would like to hear about other exciting, fun and interesting Florida attractions, then please subscribe to our site and we will send future posts straight to your email in box.
-Also be sure to like us on facebook.
+If you like this post and would like to hear about other exciting, fun, and interesting Florida attractions, then please subscribe to our site and we will send future posts straight to your email inbox.
+Also, be sure to like us on Facebook.